amandoabreu/amandoabreu.github.io/_posts/2023-28-01-learnpress-stripe-checkout-payment-gateway.md

 ![](/assets/images/posts/screenshot-2023-01-28-at-23.16.44.png)

-A﻿fter activating the plugin you get the "Stripe" option in LearnPress payment settings.
+After activating the plugin you get the "Stripe" option in LearnPress payment settings.

 ![](/assets/images/posts/screenshot-2023-01-28-at-23.16.27.png)

-F﻿ill in your settings (guide on how to get API keys from Stripe, here: <https://stripe.com/docs/keys>
+Fill in your settings (guide on how to get API keys from Stripe, here: <https://stripe.com/docs/keys>

 Custom order success & order cancelled pages to give you more control over user flow.